Calendar - Visiting Graduate Students: http://www.calendar.ubc.ca/vancouver/index.cfm?tree=12,204,341,190

 Visiting Students under the Graduate Exchange Agreement

-The Graduate Exchange Agreement allows graduate students in good standing at UBC, McGill University, the University of Toronto, and the University of Montreal to take courses at each other's universities without having to pay tuition fees to the host institution.
+The Graduate Exchange Agreement was established in 1974.
+Under the terms of this agreement, graduate students in good standing at UBC, McGill University, University of Toronto and University of Montréal may take courses at another member institution without having to pay the host university's tuition fees.

 The terms of the agreement for the Graduate Exchange Agreement are the same as those set out for the Western Deans' Agreement.